apache/hbase-thirdparty/README.txt

 (Make sure you have your credentials set over in ~/.m2/settings.xml, etc. -- see hbase refguide for publishing SNAPSHOTS/Release Candidates)

-We have two submodules, one to patch and then relocate (shade) protobuf.
-The other modules relocate a bundle of other (unpatched) libs used by hbase.
-This latter set includes protobuf-util, netty-all, gson, and guava.
+We have a number of submodules, one per ornery lib -- protobuf and netty -- where we need special-handling and then a bucket for all the rest, hbase-shaded-miscellaneous.
+This latter includes protobuf-util, gson, and guava.

 All shading is done using the same relocation offset of org.apache.hadoop.hbase.shaded; we add this prefix to the relocated thirdparty